 DOT Pipeline Procedure Manuals

-SCHEDULE 5.1

-CAPITAL BUDGET FOR 2000

-[To Come]

-SCHEDULE 7.3(b)

-FACILITIES CONTRACTS

-[To Come]

 SCHEDULE 9.1(a)

 EOTT’S INSURANCE

 1. All Risk Property Policy.
 All Risk Property insurance providing coverage for the Facilities in an amount not less than the replacement value thereof and which shall cover, among other things, earthquake and flood damage.
 EOTT shall name Operator (or other appropriate Enron entity) as an additional insured on this policy.